AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/pdf-accessibility-checker-api.md

 ## Check accessibility for input PDF

-The sample below performs an accessibility check operation for a given PDF.
+The sample below performs an accessibility check operation on a given PDF.

 Please refer to the [API usage guide](../gettingstarted.md) to understand how to use our APIs.